Linear Combinations of Patches are Unreasonably Effective for Single-Image Denoising: Building an initial pilot

 \subsection{Two additional extreme pilots}

-In the case where the noisy patches within a group $Y_i$ are originally strictly identical (perfect patch group), the optimal weights are the one computing a plain averaging (see appendix):
+In the case where the noisy patches within a group $Y_i$ are originally strictly identical (perfect patch group), the optimal weights are the ones computing an arithmetic averaging:

-where $\vec{1}_k$ denotes the $k$-dimensional all-ones vector.
+where $\mathbf{1}_k$ denotes the $k$-dimensional all-ones vector.
 Under the optimistic assumption that each patch group formed is perfect, the pilot $\tilde{x}_1 = \phi_{ \boldsymbol{\Theta^{\text{AVG}}}}(y)$ with $\Theta^{\text{AVG}} = \{ \Theta_i^{\text{AVG}} \}_{i=1}^{N}$ is then optimal.

-On the contrary, when the patch groups formed are highly dissimilar, collaborative denoising cannot be beneficial and the resulting "do-nothing" weights are: where $I_k$ is the identity matrix of size $k$.
+On the contrary, when the patch groups formed are highly dissimilar, collaborative denoising cannot be beneficial and the resulting ``do-nothing'' weights are: where $I_k$ is the identity matrix of size $k$.
 Under this pessimistic assumption, the pilot $\tilde{x}_1 = \phi_{ \boldsymbol{\Theta}^{\text{Noisy}}}(y) = y$ is optimal.
-This in fact amounts to consider the original noisy image itself as an initial pilot for Algorithm \ref{algo1}.
+This amounts to considering the original noisy image itself as an initial pilot in Algorithm \ref{algo1}.